lit/lit.dev/packages/lit-dev-content/site/guide/tools/building.md

 ---
-title: Building
+title: Building for Production
 eleventyNavigation:
   key: Building
   parent: Tools
   order: 4
 ---

+This page focuses on recommendations for building an _application_ that uses Lit components for production.
+For recommendations on build steps to perform on source code prior to _publishing_ a reusable Lit component to npm, see [Publishing](../publishing/).

 When building an application that includes Lit components, you can use common JavaScript build tools like [Rollup](https://rollupjs.org/) or [webpack](https://webpack.js.org/) to prepare your source code and dependencies for serving in a production environment.

 See [Build Requirements](../overview/#build-requirements) for a full list of requirements for building Lit code, which apply to both development and production.

-In addition to those minimim requirements, this page also covers [optimizations](#optimizations) you should consider including in your build tooling when serving to production.
+In addition to those minimim requirements, this page describes optimizations you should consider when preparing code for production, as well as a concrete Rollup configuration that implements them.

-Note that this page focuses primarily in building an application that uses Lit components _for production_.
-For recommendations on build steps to perform on source code prior to _publishing_ a reusable Lit component to npm, see [Publishing](../publishing/).

-## Optimizations {#optimizations}
+## Preparing code for production {#preparing-code-for-production}

-Lit projects benefit from the same optimizations as other web projects:
+Lit projects benefit from the same build-time optimizations as other web projects.
+The following optimizations are recommended when serving Lit applications in production:

-*   Bundling (for example, using [Rollup](https://rollupjs.org/) or [webpack](https://webpack.js.org/)).
+*   Bundling Javascript modules to reduce network requests (for example, using [Rollup](https://rollupjs.org/) or [webpack](https://webpack.js.org/)).
-*   Code minification/optimization ([Terser](https://www.npmjs.com/package/terser) works well for Lit, because it supports modern JavaScript).
+*   Minifying Javascript code for smaller payload sizes ([Terser](https://www.npmjs.com/package/terser) works well for Lit, because it supports modern JavaScript).
-*   Serve-time compression (such as [gzip or brotli](https://web.dev/reduce-network-payloads-using-text-compression/#data-compression)).
-*   Serving modern code to modern browsers ([article](https://web.dev/serve-modern-code-to-modern-browsers/))
+*   [Serving modern code to modern browsers](https://web.dev/serve-modern-code-to-modern-browsers/) as it is generally smaller and faster, and falling back to transpiled code on older browsers.
-*   Hashing static assets including bundled JavaScript ([article](https://web.dev/love-your-cache/#fingerprinted-urls))
+*   [Hashing static assets including bundled JavaScript](https://web.dev/love-your-cache/#fingerprinted-urls) for easier cache invalidation.

-See the links above for further reading on applying those standard optimizations to your projects.
+*   [Enabling serve-time compression](https://web.dev/reduce-network-payloads-using-text-compression/#data-compression) (such as gzip or brotli) for fewer bytes over the wire.

 In addition, note that because Lit templates are defined inside JavaScript template string literals, they don't get processed by standard HTML minifiers.
-Adding a plugin that minifies template literals can result in a modest decrease in code size.
+Adding a plugin that minifies the HTML in template string literals can result in a modest decrease in code size.
 Several packages are available to perform this optimization:

 *   Rollup: [rollup-plugin-minify-html-literals](https://www.npmjs.com/package/rollup-plugin-minify-html-literals?activeTab=readme)
 *   Webpack: [minify-template-literal-loader](https://www.npmjs.com/package/minify-template-literal-loader)